sigma/vco-gae/doc/source/index.rst

 | vmw.vco                | VMware | Python   | MIT                          | :ref:`examples <pyvco:examples>` |
 +------------------------+--------+----------+------------------------------+----------------------------------+

-For now, this vCO simulator is mainly tested using the `PyvCO
+For now, this vCO simulator is mainly tested using the `vmw.vco
-<http://gitorious.org/pyvco>`_ client library (since they share the same
+<http://sigma.github.com/vmw.vco>`_ client library (since they share the same
 developer), so this one might be the easiest starting point for running examples.